 The incision on your skin will be closed and bandaged.

 What happens after a surgical thrombectomy?

-After the procedure, you will spend several hours in a recovery room.
-Your healthcare
+After the procedure, you will spend several hours in a post anesthesia care unit (PACU).

 After the procedure, you may need to take medicine for a short time to help prevent

 blood clots.
 Your doctor will let you know about any other changes in your medicine.

 You can take pain medicine if you need it.
 Ask your doctor which medicine is safe